Anne-Louise Sarks: Productions at Belvoir

-In her first year as Resident Director at Belvoir, Sarks directed an adaptation of Medea, which she co-wrote with Kate Mulvany.
+In her first year as resident director at Belvoir, Sarks directed an adaptation of Medea, which she co-wrote with Kate Mulvany.
 The production won five Sydney Theatre Awards, including in the category of Best Mainstage Production.
 Sarks had also worked, as assistant director and dramaturg, on another show nominated in that category, Thyestes.
-Sarks was nominated for a Helpmann Award for Best Direction, alongside other nominees Neil Armfield, Lee Lewis and Rosemary Myers.
+Sarks was nominated for a Helpmann Award for Best Direction, alongside other nominees Neil Armfield, Lee Lewis, and Rosemary Myers.
 Sarks and Mulvany won the Australian Writers Guild award for performance writing.
 The production was also nominated for a Helpmann Award for Best New Australian Work, while the script was nominated for the Nick Enright Prize for Playwriting, within the NSW Premier's Literary Awards, and the Victorian Premier's Prize for Drama.

-Sarks has made several shows for Belvoir, including Stories I Want to Tell You in Person, written by Lally Katz, which toured to New York; an adaptation of A Christmas Carol, co-written with Benedict Hardie; Nora, an adaptation of A Doll's House co-written with Kit Brookman; Elektra/Orestes, co-written with Jada Alberts, a retelling of the Electra myth; Seventeen by Matthew Whittet; Jasper Jones; and in 2018 she directed a new adaptation by Melissa Reeves of An Enemy of the People, which The Conversation said "fizzes with contemporary relevance".
+Sarks has made several shows for Belvoir, including Stories I Want to Tell You in Person, written by Lally Katz, which toured to New York City; an adaptation of A Christmas Carol, co-written with Benedict Hardie; Nora, an adaptation of A Doll's House co-written with Kit Brookman; Elektra/Orestes, co-written with Jada Alberts, a retelling of the Electra myth; Seventeen by Matthew Whittet; Jasper Jones; and in 2018 she directed a new adaptation by Melissa Reeves of An Enemy of the People which Huw Griffiths, writing in The Conversation, said "fizzes with contemporary relevance".

 Europe

 In 2015 Sarks directed Medea for The Gate Theatre, with a British cast.
 Michael Billington at The Guardian wrote that the production "genuinely makes us see an old play through new eyes", and described seeing the action from the point of view of Medea's children: "The brilliance of the idea is that it offers a wholly plausible picture of the way children react to domestic upheaval with a mixture of alarm and excitement."
 The Financial Times described it as "Gloriously fresh, and wise far beyond its years", and The Telegraph described it as "powerfully naturalistic", "thick with the tension of anticipation".

 In 2017 Sarks directed Seventeen at the Lyric Hammersmith, with a British cast.
 Michael Billington in The Guardian gave it four stars, and compared it with Dennis Potter's Blue Remembered Hills, writing: "The play wins one over by its sharp understanding of what it is like to be a confused, bewildered teenager."

-As Artistic Director of the Lyric Ensemble at the Lyric Hammersmith, Sarks directed Abandon in 2018.
+As artistic director of the Lyric Ensemble at the Lyric Hammersmith, Sarks directed Abandon in 2018.
 Also in 2018 she directed a Swiss production of Medea for Theater Basel.

 In 2019 she directed Avalanche, starring Maxine Peake and adapted for the stage by Julia Leigh from Leigh's book of the same name, at the Barbican Centre.

 Her work has also been performed in the United States, Mexico, Poland, New Zealand, Germany, the Netherlands, India, and France.